mimno/tada2022/index.md

 In addition to oral presentations and posters TADA 2022 will have a doctoral consortium.
 PhD students will be matched with experienced mentors from complementary fields to offer critiques to specific work and to provide guidance in how to do effective interdisciplinary work.

-Because in-person space is limited, we ask all interested participants to apply to attend the conference.
-There will be a separate registration for participants after the abstract review process.

 Diversity leads to stronger science.
 We actively seek, welcome, and encourage people with diverse backgrounds, experiences, and identities to apply and attend.
 While many participants have attended TADA for years, we also eagerly welcome new researchers!

-We anticipate having lodging options available for conference participants to reserve directly.
 Limited travel funds will be made available for student authors.
 Priority for this funding will be given to scholars who lack their own travel funds.

 For questions write to info@tada2022.org